Logo

 What is the current median sale price for a property in Berkeley County, SC?

-As of December 2025, property seekers in the Berkeley County, SC can expect a median sale price of $415,000.
-This figure encompasses 961 newly built residences, each crafted by one of 26 respected builders in the region.
+As of March 2026, the property market in Berkeley County, SC, showcases a median sale price of $419,770.
+This market analysis includes a portfolio of 985 newly built homes, each crafted by one of the 26 innovative developers in the area, highlighting a diverse range of residential options.

 Who are the major developers of new construction homes in Berkeley County, SC?